Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-All the prior approaches relied on a vector representation of the latent states.
+All the previously-introduced approaches relied on a vector representation of the latent states and a \acrshort{fcnn} for approximating the latent forward models.
 However, encoding observations as vectors is not the only option.
-One could think of exploiting inductive biases and encoding the observations as nodes of a graph.
-Contrastive Structured World Model \cite{kipf2019contrastive} encoded the latent states as an element of a graph and used a non-linear forward model approximated by a Message Passing Graph Neural Network \cite{gilmer2017neural, battaglia2018relational}.
-Another approach embedding observations into a graph is Plan2Vec \cite{Yang2020}, where the graph was constructed by learning the distance between the nodes, i.e. the latent states and a search algorithm is used to learn the shortest path on the graph from the current state to a goal state.
+One could think of exploiting inductive biases, i.e., prior knowledge, and encoding the observations as graph nodes.
+The Contrastive Structured World Model \cite{kipf2019contrastive} encoded the latent states and actions as an element of a graph (nodes and edges respectively) and used a nonlinear forward model approximated by a Message Passing Graph Neural Network \cite{gilmer2017neural, battaglia2018relational}.
+Another approach embedding observations into a graph is Plan2Vec \cite{Yang2020}, where the graph was constructed by learning the distance between the nodes, i.e. the latent states and a search algorithm was used to learn the shortest path on the graph from the current state to a goal state.